 5. You can also add pouches to hold receipts, a page to record prices on your favorite items, or anything else that might be useful in keeping your family in the black!

+There you have it!
+It’s that easy to set up a budget binder.
 Do you keep a Budget Binder?
 What pages do you keep handy in your family or business budget binder?